ffund/intro-ml-tss21/slides/7-svm.md

 ::: notes

-**Terminology note**: In ISLR and in the first part of these notes, meaning of constant is opposite its meaning in Python `sklearn`:
+**Terminology note**: In ISL and in the first part of these notes, meaning of constant is opposite its meaning in Python `sklearn`:

-* ISLR and these notes: Large $K$, wide margin.
+* ISL and these notes: Large $K$, wide margin.
 * Python `sklearn`: Large $C$, small margin.

 :::